kbase/groups/README.md

 If the user is anonymous or not a member of the group, only custom fields that are both public and group listable (see custom fields below) are included.
 If the user is a member of the group, all group listable fields are included.

+If a resource filter is included in the parameters (by specifying *both* `resourcetype` and `resource`), only groups that contain that resource are included in the results.
+The filter interacts with the user token and `role` parameter as follows:

+* If no token is provided:
+  * If the resource is a private resource, no groups are returned.
+  * If the resource is a public resource, only public groups containing the resource are returned.
+* If a token is provided and `role` is `None`:
+  * If the resource is a private resource, only groups that contain the resource where the user is a member are returned.
+  * If the resource is a public resource, additionally public groups containing the resource are returned.
+* If a token is provided and `role` is other than `None`, only groups containing the resource where the user has at least the given role are returned.

+Whether the user administrates the resource or not is not currently taken into account.

 ### Get group names from IDs